-Previous studies of metal based catalysts, such as low index pure metal surfaces, bimetallic alloys (PdAu, PtRu, PdRu, PtSn, PtCu, AuPt ) and transition metal oxides, have investigated COOR both experimentally and with density functional theory (DFT) calculations.
+Previous studies of metal based catalysts, such as low index pure metal surfaces,18 bimetallic alloys (PdAu,^{19,20} PtRu,^{21,22} PdRu,^{23,24} PtSn,25 PtCu,26 AuPt27) and transition metal oxides,28 have investigated COOR both experimentally and with density functional theory (DFT) calculations.

 The descriptor based method for COOR requires cheap descriptors that accurately describe the adsorbate behavior on both pure metals and alloys.
-On pure metal surfaces, two adsorption energies are needed for each surface, namely one for O adsorption and one for CO adsorption.
-On alloy surfaces, more descriptors are likely needed because of the increased complexity.
-For instance, a fcc(111) surface with 5 different elements has 35 possible combinations for the three-atom hollow sites and calculating all of these is quite expensive.
-If scaling relations exist for complex alloys, the extensive calculations could be avoided by using the few on-top adsorption energies to estimate the adsorption energies of the numerous hollow and bridge sites.
+On pure metal surfaces, two adsorption energies are needed for each surface, namely one for O adsorption and one for CO adsorption.29 On alloy surfaces, more descriptors are likely needed because of the increased complexity.
+For instance, a fcc(111) surface with 5 different elements has 35 possible combinations for the three-atom hollow sites and calculating all of these is quite expensive.30 If scaling relations exist for complex alloys, the extensive calculations could be avoided by using the few on-top adsorption energies to estimate the adsorption energies of the numerous hollow and bridge sites.

 Transition states (TS) are usually more difficult to obtain than stable adsorption sites.
-It is therefore unlikely that one can find the most optimal TS for the ${}^CO + O^ \to CO_2(g)$ reaction on complex alloy surfaces without at least some prior knowledge or guidance.
-Obtaining the TS for COOR on fcc(111) surfaces is further complicated by the existence of two distinct kinds of TS, namely one between ${}^CO$ adsorbed on-top and $O^$ adsorbed in bridge, and one between ${}^CO$ adsorbed on-top and $O^$ adsorbed on-top.
-The descriptor based method can be used for guidance, if the two kinds of TS can be described by the ${}^CO$ on-top and $O^$ on-top adsorption energies though BEP relations.
+It is therefore unlikely that one can find the most optimal TS for the $CO + O^ \rightarrow CO_2(g)$ reaction on complex alloy surfaces without at least some prior knowledge or guidance.
+Obtaining the TS for COOR on fcc(111) surfaces is further complicated by the existence of two distinct kinds of TS, namely one between CO adsorbed on-top and O adsorbed in bridge, and one between CO adsorbed on-top and O adsorbed on-top.
+The descriptor based method can be used for guidance, if the two kinds of TS can be described by the CO on-top and O on-top adsorption energies though BEP relations.

-In this study, we use DFT calculations to show that O\ on-top and \CO on-top adsorption energies can be used as descriptors to estimate O\ bridge and O\ hollow adsorption energies, and the energy of the COOR TS.
-From these estimates, we develop a model that predicts the preferred O\ adsorption site (hollow, bridge or on-top), the preferred TS pathway (\CO-top and O\-bridge or \CO-top and O\-top) and the COOR reaction and activation energies.
+In this study, we use DFT calculations to show that O^{} on-top and CO on-top adsorption energies can be used as descriptors to estimate O^{} bridge and O^{} hollow adsorption energies, and the energy of the COOR TS.
+From these estimates, we develop a model that predicts the preferred O^{} adsorption site (hollow, bridge or on-top), the preferred TS pathway (CO-top and O^{}-bridge or CO-top and O^{}-top) and the COOR reaction and activation energies.
 Finally, we construct new COOR catalyst candidates by combining Ru, Pt, Pd, Cu and Au at the four metal atom sites directly involved in COOR.
 The predicted reaction and activation energies are used to assess the catalytic properties of these candidates and the most interesting candidates are further examined by DFT calculations.
-The DFT calculations indicate that Ru-Cu-Au and Ru-Pt-Cu alloys are good catalysts for COOR.

-Our study outlines a strategy that uses adsorption energies from pure metals and binary alloys to gain insight into multi-metallic surfaces.
-This could greatly advance the design of new catalysts for COOR, and more generally be an approach to study highly complex catalytic systems such as high entropy alloys, which have gained a lot of attention recently.
-30-34
+The final outcome of our study is to assess whether any of the possible Au-Cu-Pd-Pt-Ru site combinations could be active for COOR.
+Indeed, the DFT calculations find that the CuPtRuPt candidate has low activation energy and favorable reaction energy indicating that Ru-Pt-Cu alloys (for instance RuPt2Cu) are good catalysts for COOR.
+Our study has hereby outlined a strategy that uses adsorption energies from pure metals and binary alloys to gain insight into multi-metallic surfaces.
+In the future this could greatly advance the design of new catalysts for COOR, and more generally be an approach to study highly complex catalytic systems such as high entropy alloys, which have gained a lot of attention recently.30-34